Trump Administration Looking into Death Penalty for Drug Dealers

 Last week, the president promised “strong” policies to tackle the opioid crisis, and suggested that capital punishment might be the best solution to accomplish that.

 “Some countries have a very tough penalty, the ultimate penalty, and they have much less of a drug problem than we do,” he explained during a White House summit on March 1.
 And Trump “often jokes about killing drug dealers,” a senior administration told Axios last month.
 “He’ll say, ‘You know the Chinese and Filipinos don’t have a drug problem.
-They just kill them.’”
+They just kill them.’ ”

 The same report alleged that Trump “often leaps into a passionate speech about how drug dealers are as bad as serial killers and should all get the death penalty,” since he believes showing sympathy to drug offenders will never work.
 And the president has long expressed admiration for how Philippine President Rodrigo Duterte has encouraged the extrajudicial murder of anyone suspected of dealing drugs.
 An estimated 12,000 people have been killed by police and vigilantes in the Philippines after having been suspected of drug offenses.